 Frankly, this always puzzles me.
 For 2 reasons:

-2) In today’s market (2015, 2016, and likely 2017), there are FAR more hungry cash buyers in almost every single market than there are truly motivated sellers.
+2) In today’s market, there are FAR more hungry cash buyers in almost every single market than there are truly motivated sellers.
 Fact is, I can say with 100% confidence, that if you put a truly good deal under contract, you should be easily able to find multiple cash buyers for it, no matter where you are.

 But let’s say you have a deal under contract and now need to quickly find a cash buyer for it.